Clarks (shoe retailer): Desert Boot

-The company's best-known product is the Desert Boot—a distinctive ankle height boot with crepe sole usually made out of calf suede leather traditionally supplied by Charles F Stead & Co tannery in Leeds.
+The company's best-known product is the Desert Boot—a distinctive ankle height boot with crepe sole usually made out of calf suede leather supplied by Charles F Stead & Co tannery in Leeds.
 Officially launched in 1950 the Desert Boot was designed by Nathan Clark (great-grandson of James Clark).

 Nathan Clark was an officer in the Royal Army Service Corps posted to Burma in 1941 with orders to help establish a supply route from Rangoon to the Chinese forces at Chongqing whilst also launching a series of offensives throughout South East Asia.
 Before leaving home his brother Bancroft had given him the mission to gather any information on footwear that might be of use to the company whilst he was travelling the world.
 The Desert Boot was the result of this mission.

 His discovery of the Desert Boot was made either at Staff College in 1944 or on leave in Kashmir where three divisions of the old Eighth Army (transferred to the Far East from North Africa) were wearing ankle-high suede boots manufactured in the bazaars of Cairo.
 Nathan sent sketches and rough patterns back to Bancroft, but no trials were made until after he returned to Street and cut the patterns himself.